czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 In his defense, I took a look at what he said during these interruptions, and many were responding to criticisms by other candidates.

 While Joe Biden has a **high number of interruptions**, other candidates have a **high percentage of time spent interrupting**.
-Of the 15 minutes and 6 seconds John Delaney was given to speak, 1 minute 57 seconds of that time was via an interruption, which is about 13%.
+John Delaney only spoke for 15 minutes and 6 seconds in total, but, 1 minute 57 seconds of that time was via an interruption, which is about 13%.

 ![image]({{ site.baseurl }}/images/interruption-percentage.png)

-## The elephant in the room
+# The elephant in the room

-Throughout the election democrats have continuously stressed the importance of focusing on issues rather than on President Trump.
+Throughout the election democrats have continuously stressed the importance of focusing on real issues rather than being ["anti-Trump"](https://www.nbcnews.com/politics/politics-news/schumer-warns-democrats-can-t-just-be-anti-trump-n847186).
 Did the current crop of democrats follow their own advice?
+Tdlr; kinda?

 ![image]({{ site.baseurl }}/images/utterances-trump.png)

 Steve Bullock was only given 25 opportunities to speak, and in 7 of those, he mentioned Trump.
 Curiously at the top is Andrew Yang, who has stressed the importance of not obsessing over Trump so often that he mentions him at a higher rate than basically every other Democrat.
 He mentions Trump in 14 out of 92 utterances (he actually References Trump directly 28 times).
 Kamala Harris, Cory Booker and Amy Klobuchar are tied for first, mentioning Trump in 17 of their utterances.
 In total, Donald Trump was referenced 330 times across all the candidates.

+However, the "top" candidates (who I'm considering to be Biden, Warren, Sanders, Buttigieg) were less interested in talking about Trump.
+They only mentioned Trump in about 5% of their statements, combining for 52 mentions out of the 961 times they spoke.

 ## Who else is mentioned?

 Of people who were mentioned that were not on stage, Barack Obama leads with 59, Mitch McConnell 23 and Vladimir Putin 18.

-We can also take a look at foreign countries that are mentioned to paint a picture of American foreign policy today.
+Interestingly, we can also paint a picture of current American foreign policy, by looking at foreign countries that were mentioned.

 ![image]({{ site.baseurl }}/images/mentioned-countries.png)